atmire/RIOXX/README.md

 * rioxxterms:version

 According to the specification, dc.source is mandatory where applicable (ISSN or ISBN).
 Currently, DSpace is not enforcing this in the OAI-PMH endpoint and will just expose ISSN or ISBN when they are present in the metadata.
-Again, aside from these metadatafields, make sure that the item contains a bitstream (file).
-Metadata records without bitstreams will not be exposed through the RIOXX OAI-PMH endpoint.
+Again, aside from these metadatafields, make sure that the item contains a bitstream (file), or a value in the rioxxterms.openaccess.uri that links to the full text publication hosted elsewhere.
+Metadata records without bitstreams/openacces URI will not be exposed through the RIOXX OAI-PMH endpoint.